aws/iot-atlas/content/en-us/designs/protocol-translation/_index.md

 #### Does the schema for the translation logic change if the connection is not IP-based?
 In general, the schema does not change.
-In the example [below](#example---industrial-iot-data-extraction), the IP connection was always defined using an IP address.
+In the example [below](#example-industrial-iot-data-extraction), the IP connection was always defined using an IP address.
 For instance, to use a serial connection with Modbus, the corresponding serial hardware path would be used instead of the IP address and a client specifically for Modbus over serial connections needs to be loaded instead of the TCP client, but the design still consistenly needs a device's address.

 #### Is there a way to delay/batch/aggregate messages on the gateway?
 Aggregation or batching of data is not a part of this design as it is discussed in the considerations of the Gateway design.
-The Gateway design contains [considerations]({{ <ref "/designs/gateway/#what-approach-should-be-used-when-storing-messages-for-later-delivery" >}}) about how protocol translation logic can be extended with mechanisms that batch results or compute aggregations over them.
+The Gateway design contains [considerations]({{ <ref "/designs/gateway#what-approach-should-be-used-when-storing-messages-for-later-delivery" >}}) about how protocol translation logic can be extended with mechanisms that batch results or compute aggregations over them.

-#### How should protocol translation process translated data when the network to the Server is unavailable?
+#### How should protocol translation process translated data when the network to the server is unavailable?
-The Gateway design contains some [considerations](https://iotatlas.net/designs/gateway/#how-should-the-gateway-process-data-when-the-network-to-the-server-is-unavailable) for this scenario.
+The Gateway design contains some [considerations](/designs/gateway#how-should-the-gateway-process-data-when-the-network-to-the-server-is-unavailable) for this scenario.
 Simply put, the gateway will not be able to publish data for as long as the connection is lost.
 To prevent data loss, it is recommended to implement an upward message approach for any translated messages by using a local storage mechanism.

 #### Why do insecure protocols used in IoT solutions exist in the first place?